richidubey/Research-Internships-for-Undergraduates/README.md

 The following are some research internships for Indian students:

-5. [Charpak Global Scholarship : Opens from Jan Baby](http://www.inde.campusfrance.org/en/page/charpak-research-internship-program), funded by French Embassy in India
+5. [Charpak Global Scholarship : Keep Checking in Jan](https://www.inde.campusfrance.org/charpak-lab-scholarship), funded by French Embassy in India

 Check personally in your favourite colleges.